 After we return to the capital, we’ll enjoy the scene at the lively weekend art and antique market, then we’ll see the fascinating Recoleta Cemetery which contains many elaborate marble mausoleums, decorated with statues, in a wide variety of architectural styles.
 Many Argentine presidents are buried here, as well as Eva Peron and other famous people.
-Then you can wander along the “Yarn Street,” within walking distance of our hotel; many people found the shops sold mostly synthetic yarns, but there are a couple that carry other fibers, and some of the synthetic is quite unusual and appealing.
+Then you can wander along the “Yarn Street,” within walking distance of our hotel; we found that the shops sold mostly synthetic yarns, but there are a couple that carry other fibers, and some of the synthetic is quite unusual and appealing.
 Dinner on your own tonight.

-The next and final (15th) day is at leisure: shop for more yarn, relax and wander around the neighborhood some more, then pack up your suitcases full of the YARN!
+The next and final day is at leisure: shop some more, relax and wander around the neighborhood, then pack up your suitcases for the trip home!
 Lunch on your own this free day.
 Fabulous Tango Show and Farewell Dinner on last night.

-Plan your plane departure time for the next day, MAY 1, but don’t leave too early in the morning so you can enjoy the TANGO SHOW and Dinner and wine at Angelito’s the night before.
+Plan your plane departure time for the next day, August 6, but don’t leave too early in the morning so you can enjoy the TANGO SHOW and Dinner and wine at Angelito’s the night before.

-TOUR PRICE: $4950.
+TOUR PRICE: $4650.

-(Single supplement available for $825.)
+(Single supplement available for $925.)